 Hi there!
 Remember me?
-Yeah, I was afraid you’d all forgotten who I was since it has been so long since my last post.
+Yeah, I was afraid you'd all forgotten who I was having been so long since my last post.
 I took a little time off during Christmas to enjoy family and holidays and it was a wonderful break.
-But now I’m back and ready to get started with some great new posts for 2012!
-Starting right now!
+But now I'm back and ready to get started with some great new posts starting right now!

 In the written recipe, I've given measurements but you really don't need them.
 Just use the amounts you think you need for the number of chicken breasts you're cooking.
 I used three chicken breasts because that's what I had on hand.
 You use whatever you have.
 Okay?

 To start, give the chicken breasts just a light pounding so that they're an even thickness throughout.
 You don't need to pound them out until they're thin, just even.

 Sprinkle both sides generously with salt, pepper and dried oregano.
 Don't skimp on the seasonings!